Farnborough International Airshow: Accidents

-On 13 September 1964, a Bristol Bulldog G-ABBB, marked (incorrectly) as K2227 and owned by the Shuttleworth Trust, crashed while performing a loop – the pilot was only slightly hurt.
+On 13 September 1964, a Bristol Bulldog G-ABBB, marked (incorrectly) as K2227 and owned by the Shuttleworth Trust, crashed while performing a loop.
+The pilot was only slightly hurt.

 On 20 September 1968, a French Air Force Breguet Atlantic crashed into the offices of the Royal Aircraft Establishment (RAE) while performing a display at the air show.
 One of the RAE's civilian maintenance staff was killed, as were all five members of the crew.

-On 11 September 1970, a Wallis WA-117 autogyro G-AXAR crashed, killing the pilot, J. W. C. Judge.
+On 11 September 1970, a Wallis WA-117 autogyro G-AXAR crashed, killing the pilot, J.W.C.
+Judge.

 On 1 September 1974, the Sikorsky S-67 Blackhawk helicopter prototype crashed on the runway after a low roll, killing both crew.

 On 4 September 1984 a de Havilland Canada DHC-5D Buffalo crashed on the runway, with no casualties, after a badly judged steep approach to an intended short landing in a gusting crosswind.

-Complementary information

-At the 1958 show, the Black Arrows executed a 22-plane formation loop.
-This remains a world record for the greatest number of aircraft looped in formation.

-The show was initially an annual event, but has been biennial since 1962.
-It has become an international event that attracts exhibitors from all over the world – with the exception, during the Cold War, of countries aligned with the Soviet Union.

-From 1996 the show has had its own official radio station operated by the staff and students of nearby Farnborough College of Technology, although it did not operate in 2012.